followmyutopia/devextreme-documentation/api-reference/50 Common/utils/ui/dialog/3 Methods/custom(options).md

         myDialog.show();
     };

-The **show()** method returns the promise of the jQuery Deferred object, which passes the dialog result.
+The **show()** method returns a Promise that is resolved with the dialog result.
 Use the following code to obtain the dialog result.

     <!--JavaScript-->var myDialog = DevExpress.ui.dialog.custom(dialogOptions);
     myDialog.show().done(function(dialogResult){